yongdd/langevin-fts/README.md

   * Common interfaces regardless of chain model, simulation box dimension, and platform

 Using the above python shared library, SCFT and L-FTS are implemented.
 They support following features:
-  * AB-type polymer melts in bulk
+  * Polymer melts in bulk
+  * Any number of monomer types
   * Arbitrary acyclic branched polymers
-  * Arbitrary mixtures of block copolymers and homopolymers (+ 1 random copolymer)
+  * Arbitrary mixtures of block copolymers, homopolymers, and random copolymer
   * Box size determination by stress calculation (SCFT only)
   * Leimkuhler-Matthews method for updating exchange field (L-FTS only) (**beta**)
   * Random Number Generator for L-FTS: PCG64